Tiberias hero image

 • Jordan River Valley (Yardenit, Degania kibbutzim) for baptism and history stops

-• Safed (Tzfat) artist quarter and wineries in the Upper Galilee for creative afternoons
+• Safed (Tzfat) artist quarter and Upper Galilee wineries for afternoon add-ons

 Trip Length & Pacing